FD-Data-Engineering/ETL-Master-data-set-creation/data/gama/visualization/README.md

-  The Gamma Slig demo - Visualization with Folium library of GAMMA EPC ratings for properties in Ireland with loanbook demo.
+  The Gamma Sligo demo - Visualization with Folium library of GAMMA EPC ratings for properties in Ireland with loanbook demo.